Kargow-Schlön substation: double connection with 2x 40/50 MVA

 Transformer station for two photovoltaic parks (Kargow & Schlön)

-As part of an EPC project, we built a new substation as a double-circuit substation with two 40/50 MVA transformers.
-The substation is used to feed electricity from the Kargow and Schlön PV parks; plans are already in place to integrate a battery storage system.
-Despite a tight schedule and the restrictions imposed by a nature reserve, we were able to hand over the plant on time and in the required quality.
+As part of an EPC project, we built a new substation as a double-busbar system with two 40/50 MVA transformers.
+The substation feeds electricity from the Kargow and Schlön PV parks; the integration of a future battery storage system has already been planned.
+Despite a tight schedule and the environmental restrictions of a nature reserve, we successfully handed over the plant on time and in the required quality.

 At a glance